Cambridge-Hands-On-Science/Experiments/Experiments/Geology/Carbonated Ocean.md

 - Put the top back on the vinegar bottle so it doesn't stink!
 - Top up the Sodastream bottle to ‘max’ if necessary, then return the bottle to the Sodastream.
+- Make sure all the calcium carbonate in the test tubes has dissolved by adding vinegar to the tubes until the solutions are completely clear.
 - Empty the test tubes into a waste bottle and rinse with some water.
 Return to the rack.

 ### Packing away